How safe are you around electricity?

 Damaged and faulty power cords are one of the major causes of electrical issues.
 They are a leading cause of electrical fires and a major electrocution risk.

-Rubber fatigue, crushing, and stapling are the most common reasons for cord damage.
-Avoid making hard twists and bend with your cables and keep them away from furniture legs.
-If you have pets (or pests) always check your cables for chew marks before you use them.
-Try and keep cord uncovered.
+Rubber fatigue, crushing, and stapling are the most common causes of cord damage.
+Avoid making hard twists and bends with your cables and keep them away from furniture legs.
+If you have pets (or pests), always check your cables for chew marks before you use them.
+Try to keep the cord uncovered.
 The increased heat can speed up rubber fatigue.

 If you do find a bad cable, always make sure to cut it in half before you throw it away.
-This way you cannot forget and accidentally use the cable again in the future.
+This way, you cannot forget to use the cable again in the future.

 8. Always Cut the Power